HELPING YOU ON YOUR PATH TO WHOLENESS

 We see children, adults, families, seniors, and veterans.

-Give us a call to set up a phone consultation.
-We’ll ask you several questions to learn more about your story and how what form of therapy would best support your needs.
+Give us a call to be added to the waiting list.
+We’ll ask you few questions to learn more about your story and how what form of therapy would best support your needs.

-Based on your consultation, we will assign a clinician that would be a good fit for you.
+Based on your needs, we will assign a clinician that would be a good fit for you.
 Note: There may be a waiting period before you start treatment.